Therapy for Men in Santa Rosa, Sonoma County and Online in CA

 You care deeply about the people in your life.

-But you’ve been distant, irritable, shut down, defensive, and stuck in your own head.
+But you’ve been irritable, defensive, shut down or stuck in your own head.

-You want to feel more calm, connected, and present in your life again.
+You want to feel more calm, confident, and present in your life again.

 I get it, and I’m here to help.